 I would find this dog another home, and quickly!
 From what I know about the law, there is a "one bite" policy, and then the dog has to be put down.
-Take it to an animal shelter, where they will be sure to place him in a home where there are no other animals or children.

 This dog is what Cesar Millan would call a 'Red Zone' dog, and him and other dog behaviourists and rehabilitators have special skills for rehabilitating these animals.
 YOu could watch past episodes of The Dog WHisperer, especially in regards to Red Zone dogs, to see how he does it.

 IN general though I agree with the consensus, that unless you have the ability to rehabiliate him, he needs to be rehomed.
 They will try to adopt him out with a NO OTHER DOGS note on his file, or in a better case scenario he will go to a sanctuary.
 Worst case scenario, of course, he will end up in a kill shelter and be put down, but at the end of the day you probably need to look out for your own family first.

 I would say find someone who is willing to take him that doesn't have any other animals or small children just to be on the safe side.
 This way no one else or other animals gets hurt and he also gets individual attention which just might be what he needs.

 I would turn the dog over to a person who knows how to deal with such behaviors described.
 A soldier who suffered from PTSD needed a dog to help him and he also knew how to train dogs from his own family occupation.
 This man said he wanted a pit bull as he'd seen them in action during his service stint and he knew what to do.